How to Protect Your Business From Credit Card Fraud

 Each piece of information you request from your customers is one more piece of information a fraudster would need to acquire.
 Just like longer passwords make your accounts more secure, more information makes it harder for malicious people to fake identities.

-Ask your customers for as much information as you think they will provide.
-For instance, while billing zip codes aren’t always required to process a card payment, asking for it gives the card issuer the opportunity to verify it.
-A failed verification is a strong indication of fraud (because people generally know their own zip code).
+For example, while billing zip codes aren’t always required to process a card payment, asking for it gives the card issuer the opportunity to verify it.
+A failed verification is a strong indication of fraud because people generally know their own zip code.

-Even if your payment processor doesn’t need additional data points, it can still be useful to request more information from your customers in order to deter fraudsters.
+Even if your payment processor doesn’t require additional data points, it can still be useful to request more information from your customers in order to deter fraudsters.

-Delay Delivery of Your Product or Service
+3. Delay Delivery of Your Product or Service

-Generally speaking, shipping your customers’ orders or getting to work providing their service is smart business, so it’s tempting to get to work as soon as you see a new order come through.
-But that doesn’t help prevent fraud.
+Generally speaking, shipping your customers’ orders right away or getting to work providing their service is smart business, so it’s tempting to process and express ship it as soon as you see a new order come through.

 Wait to help your customers until your credit card processor has had time to review the transaction for fraud signals.
 This should only take a couple of days.
 Don’t ship physical products or spend time providing services until your processor indicates that the transaction is legitimate.

-Create Rules to Prevent Fraud
+4. Create Rules to Prevent Fraud

 Depending on your payment processor, you may be able to create rules that automatically decline suspicious transactions.
 This is a great way to use automation to protect your business from credit card fraud.

 For example, you might create a rule that blocks any transaction where the billing address and shipping address are in different countries.
 Or you might create a rule that sets all transactions from a particular card aside until you can review them manually.

 Here are a few examples of rules you can set to block transactions.

-Look Out for Odd Purchases
+5. Look Out For Odd Purchases

 You know your customers, including what they need, what they buy, and how they behave.
 Use that knowledge to look out for odd behavior that could indicate fraud.

-Or, for instance, let’s say a customer refuses to give you their last name for “privacy concerns,” even though you don’t sell anything embarrassing or unethical.
+Or, let’s say a customer refuses to give you their last name for “privacy concerns,” even though you don’t sell anything embarrassing or unethical.
 This person may not want to give you a name because they don’t have it.

-Communicate with Customers
+6. Communicate With Customers

-Price in Your Fraud Costs
+7. Price In Your Fraud Costs

 Technology improves all the time and we get better at identifying fraud every year, but for now, we have to accept a certain amount of credit card fraud as a cost of doing business.
-So one of the best ways to protect yourself is to factor some credit card fraud into your prices.
+So, one of the best ways to protect yourself is to factor some credit card fraud into your prices.

 How much credit card fraud is unavoidable?
 That depends on your business, what you sell, and your customers.
 Some businesses are prone to more credit card fraud than others.

 The best way to determine how much credit card fraud to consider as a cost is by benchmarking your chargeback rate.

-Refund Suspicious Payments
+8. Refund Suspicious Payments

-Sometimes a payment will get through your payment processor without getting flagged for fraud, but you still aren’t satisfied that it’s legitimate.
+Sometimes a payment will get through your payment processor without getting flagged for fraud, but you still aren’t convinced that it’s legitimate.
 Rather than deliver your products or services and wait for the real cardholder to notice the charge, it’s usually best to issue a refund as soon as possible.

 Does this mean you might lose some legitimate sales based on hunches?
 Yes, but it’s better than dealing with chargebacks, paying fees, and losing physical products for the time you spent delivering a service.